Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 wikie --> wikia
 wikif --> wikia

-note left of wikia: Etymology for OSM elements A, B, C, D, E, F and G note right of wikib: Etymology for OSM elements C and G note right of wikic: Etymology for OSM element G
+note left of wikia: Etymology for OSM elements A, B, C, D, E, F, G and H note right of wikib: Etymology for OSM elements C and G note right of wikic: Etymology for OSM element G